decentralized-identity/faq/docs/spec.md

 a trusted agent.

 ##### How do I pick between DID methods? ❗❓️

+> In short: *keep reading* after you've read everything here, it's a major
+> research question not answered in a day!

 This is a very complex question, and one which DIF cannot give advice in a way that is neutral and fair to all its members.
 There are, however, a number of